slalter/cobweb.js/README.md

 # Directions from source
 1. Download at least the `cobweb.html`, `cobweb.js`, and `params.js` pages in the same folder.
-1. Open `cobweb.html` in a browser.
+2. Open `cobweb.html` in a browser.
-1. Fill in the requested cobweb details and click `Generate cobweb diagram!`
+3. Fill in the requested cobweb details and click `Generate cobweb diagram!`

+# 2023 updates
+* Added option to iterate in real time with a speed bar.
+This required a gross nesting of requestAnimationFrame() and major changes to the structure of the program.
+* Changed the color of the web to be a linear gradient between two colors.
+* Added nth Iterate option.
+* Added sound according to a linear map from (xmin, xmax) to (220hz, 440hz) when iterated in real time.

 # Planned updates
 * More code cleanup/refactoring